Breaking News | Ize-Iyamu Congratulates Obaseki Over Supreme Court Verdict

 “Your Excellency, for us in the APC, as the opposition party in the state, we have a duty to ensure that your government does the right thing always,” the Ize-Iyamu’s letter stated.

-The News Agency of Nigeria (NAN) reports that the Supreme Court had on Friday dismissed the certificate forgery suit filed against Obaseki by the APC and its co-appellant for lacking in merit.
+The News Agency of Nigeria (NAN) reports that the Supreme Court had on Friday dismissed the certificate forgery suit filed against Obaseki by the APC and its co-appelant for lacking in merit.

 Comments